Go to The Journal of Clinical Investigation

 Abstract

 Mixed hematopoietic chimerism after hematopoietic cell transplantation (HCT) can modulate the immune system and induce tolerance to allogeneic tissues.
-However, bone marrow conditioning-related toxicities preclude wider adoption of HCT for transplant allotolerance.
-We sought agents that reduced conditioning intensity, while promoting durable mixed chimerism after HCT across complete major histocompatibility complex (MHC) mismatch in diabetic mice, permitting islet allotransplantation and diabetes reversal.
-We systematically tested baricitinib (JAK1/2 inhibitor), venetoclax (Bcl2 inhibitor), and αCD47 antibody, agents in current clinical use, and quantified hematopoietic chimerism after HCT.
-Combined with αCD117 antibody, transient T cell depletion, and just 10 centigray (cGy) total body irradiation (TBI), these agents enabled durable mixed chimerism and matching allo-islet tolerance, to cure diabetes without evidence of GVHD.
-Thus, we have developed a conditioning regimen to promote allogeneic mixed hematopoietic chimerism and transplanted islet allotolerance that minimizes conditioning radiation and cures diabetes, a significant achievement.
+However, bone marrow conditioning–related toxicities preclude wider adoption of HCT for transplant allotolerance.
+We sought agents that reduced conditioning intensity, while promoting durable mixed chimerism after HCT across complete MHC mismatch in diabetic mice, permitting islet allotransplantation and diabetes reversal.
+We systematically tested baricitinib (JAK1/2 inhibitor), venetoclax (Bcl-2 inhibitor), and CD47 antibody, agents in current clinical use, and quantified hematopoietic chimerism after HCT.
+Combined with CD117 antibody, transient T cell depletion, and just 10 centigray total body irradiation, these agents enabled durable mixed chimerism and matching alloislet tolerance to cure diabetes without evidence of graft-versus-host disease.
+Thus, we have developed a conditioning regimen to promote allogeneic mixed hematopoietic chimerism and transplanted islet allotolerance that minimizes conditioning radiation and cures diabetes.

 Authors